Click on a Staff Member below for more info

-The Community Relations Specialist coordinates internal and external district communications, plans district events, works with staff and media to promote and cover district events, prepares publications and promotional materials, and maintains the district website.
-Contact the specialist if you have information that you would like to release to the media or would like on the website, need help designing, writing or updating materials, need copies of district produced materials, or would like to speak to someone regarding a particular subject.
+The Director of Public Relations coordinates internal and external district communications, plans district events, works with staff and media to promote and cover district events, prepares publications and promotional materials, and maintains the district website.
+The director is also responsible for the review, revision, and compliance with district policy and state laws.
+She oversees all grant writing, administration, and distribution as well as public records requests.
+Contact the director if you have information that you would like to release to the media or would like on the website, need help designing, writing or updating materials, need copies of district produced materials, or if you are a media representative and would like to speak to someone regarding a particular subject.

 The Secondary Programs Director works with district administrators to implement programs and practices that improve student learning and the school district as a learning organization.
 He coordinates instructional leadership training and develops, implements, and evaluates in-service training programs.
-The director works with high school and middle school principals and staff in the development, implementation, and evaluation of curriculum assessments and new instructional materials, methods, services and programs.
+The director works with high school and middle school principals and staff in the development, implementation, and evaluation of curriculum assessments and new instructional materials, methods, services, and programs.
 He communicates the curriculum to staff and maintains a list of approved instructional materials.
 He also directs secondary testing and evaluates results.
 The director is a resource for any questions regarding curriculum development and assessments, textbook adoption, or if you would like to be on a committee to improve curriculum and/or instruction.

 Contact your building technician or the technology department if you need assistance with your password, log-in, network access or connectivity, network printers, e-mail account, user folders, server “share” folders, building’s computer lab, district-purchased software, or classroom phone.

 Mrs. Lucas has been with the district since 2005.
-Prior to that she worked as an administrative assistant at West Bonner County School District for five years.
+Prior to that, she worked as an administrative assistant at West Bonner County School District for five years.